Best VPN for Canada in 2021

-If you are a Canadian and would like to stream live TV via Slight TV, then you can do so using a VPN.
-We tested a few different VPNs to find which one does the best job of streaming Sling TV in Canada and found that both Express VPN and Nord VPN work perfectly.
+If you are a Canadian and would like to stream live TV via Slight TV, you can do so using a VPN.
+We tested a few different VPNs to find which one does the best job of streaming Sling TV in Canada and found that both ExpressVPN and NordVPN work perfectly.
 That said, it also worked with CyberGhost and other top VPN services we've tested and listed on this website.

-Make sure to connect to a US server, before firing up Sling TV.
+Make sure to connect to a US server before firing up Sling TV.

 A. It is perfectly legal to stream TV over the internet or IPTV in Canada.
 However, the lack of IPTV services leads many people to assume that it is illegal.
-The only legal issues associated with IPTV is something that service providers need to consider.
+The only legal issues associated with IPTV are something that service providers need to consider.

 A. No, it isn't.
 Streaming is 100% legal in Canada unless you are streaming illegal or pirated content.
-Usually downloading and streaming copyrighted movies from illegal websites and torrent sites is illegal.
+Usually, downloading and streaming copyrighted movies from illegal websites and torrent sites is illegal.
 It is perfectly legal, on the other hand, to stream via services like CraveTV and Netflix.
 You only have to pay for the subscription, and with it, you get access to loads of TV shows and movies.

 It is also perfectly legal to stream content via a VPN.
 So, you can use a VPN service to switch your region to the US or Australia, for instance, to stream the American or Australian version of Netflix's library.
-While Netflix actively blocks IP addresses the attempt to circumvent its IP firewalls, isn't technically illegal either.
+While Netflix actively blocks IP addresses, the attempt to circumvent its IP firewalls isn't technically illegal either.

-If you are going to stream a show or movie from an unknown website, make sure to verify if they hold the copyright to it, before paying for it or downloading it for free.
+If you are going to stream a show or movie from an unknown website, make sure to verify if they hold the copyright to it before paying for it or downloading it for free.
 That's the best way to prevent getting into trouble.

-A. At present Canada is being inundated with many new streaming services and platforms.
+A. At present, Canada is being inundated with many new streaming services and platforms.
 The following streaming services are available in Canada:

-Disney+: Subscribing to Disney+ gives you access to a broad library of movies, and shows produced by Walt Disney Studios, Pixar, Marvel Studios, Twentieth Century Fox, National Geographic and Lucasfilm.
-In total there are around 7500 episodes and over 500 films.
+Disney+: Subscribing to Disney+ gives you access to a broad library of movies and shows produced by Walt Disney Studios, Pixar, Marvel Studios, Twentieth Century Fox, National Geographic and Lucasfilm.
+In total, there are around 7500 episodes and over 500 films.